 Trading fees are part of the cost paid to your broker when you trade.
 These fees can differ with regards to the type of products you trade, the trading size, as well as the market access.
 The amount of fees paid is important because they should be included as the cost of investment and will affect the total returns you make.
 Do bear in mind that these fees are typically charged on both the purchase and sale of your stocks.
 Other than brokerage fees, other additional fees can include exchange fees, CDP clearing fees as well as goods and services tax.

-From our research, most brokers in Singapore charge a minimum commission of S$25 to S$28 of fee for transactions below S$50,000.
-Only SAXO charges a substantially lower commission rate of 0.12% on your trades, with a minimum cost of S$15.
+From our research, most brokers in Singapore charge a minimum commission fee of S$25 to S$28 for transactions below S$50,000.
+Only Saxo charges a substantially lower commission rate of 0.08% on your trades, with a minimum cost of S$5.
 But the downside is that your stocks are stored in a custodian account instead of the CDP.

 Type of brokers